aparajits814/Microservices_ticketbooking/README.md

 ### Important Stripe Events

-The Payment Service processes events:
+The Payment Service processes events such as:

 ```text
 checkout.session.completed